Outdoor Power Equipment Safety

 A gas-powered string trimmer is used to trim grass along a highway.

-Using other outdoor power equipment requires similar safety principles, but there are a handful of differences.
+Using other outdoor power equipment requires similar safety principles, but few differences exist.
 The personal protective equipment required is almost the same, but the operation of the tools is where the difference lies.
-String trimmers should be used with good footing and footwear to prevent falls.
+String trimmers should be used with sound footing and footwear to prevent falls.
 A gas-operated trimmer usually has a harness that should be adjusted based on your height.

-When using a concrete saw, be sure to wear hearing and eye protection, a hard hat, and a face shield if available.
+Wear hearing and eye protection, a hard hat, and a face shield if available when using a concrete saw.
 While operating, focus on the RPM of the blade.
 The RPM rating of the saw should match that of the blade to prevent equipment damage or personal injury.

 Fuel Mixture

-Quality fuel is one of the key components to upkeep your outdoor power equipment and ensure safety while using the machines.
-Many fuels contain ethanol these days, and it tends to separate while sitting in the tank if stored.
-Some manufacturers sell a fuel/oil mixture that doesn’t separate that can help prevent the ethanol separation issue.
+Quality fuel is one of the critical components for the upkeep of your outdoor power equipment and ensuring safety while using the machines.
+Many fuels contain ethanol these days, and it tends to separate when stored in the tank.
+Some manufacturers sell a fuel/oil mixture that doesn’t separate, which can help prevent the ethanol separation issue.

 2 Comments